OBSERVABILITY PLATFORM

 You notice errors in operations for two additional services related to the loadgenerator service.
 The GET operation on both the loadgenerator and frontend services have high latency.

-8. Click the frontend service, which updates the Span Details panel with information specific to that service and operation combination.
+8. Click the frontend service, which updates the Span details panel with information specific to that service and operation combination.

 You now have detailed information about the specific services and operations causing latency issues.
+Choose Formatted (default) to display a tabular view, or Raw to view span details in JSON format.

-10. On the Trace Explorer page, you can click Create Metric to create a trace metric based on your updated search.
+10. On the Trace Explorer page, you can click the more icon and then select Create Metric to create a trace metric based on your updated search.
 You can use trace metrics to create dashboards and monitors for key metrics that you want to track and get alerts for.